 What to Pack

-For the beach bums, pack light and cool clothes.
-A pair of long sleeves for possible cool nights and a good old fashioned sarong that always come in handy.
-Sunscreen, after-sun spray or lotion and insect repellents are also a must.
+With that being said, pack light and cool clothes that will go well in the Philippines’ sunny weather.
+For the beach bums out there, a pair of long sleeves for possible cool nights and a good old fashioned sarong will always come in handy.
+Sunscreen, after-sun spray or lotion, and insect repellents are also a must.

 An extra pair of hiking shoes might also come in handy should you decide on hiking Palawan’s majestic mountains.
-Bring your own reusable water bottles so you don’t have to buy plastic water bottles again and again, it doesn’t only cut your cost, it also cuts down your waste.
+Bring your own reusable water bottles so you don’t have to buy too many plastic bottles while on your trip.
+It doesn’t only help in safeguarding you from the virus and cutting down your cost, it also substantially cuts your waste.
 This is an advocacy that we’ve been trying to spread along the island.

-ATMs are not always available especially when you venture out of Puerto Princesa so before you go to some remote place and think you can just go to the nearest ATM, make a mental note that the nearest ATM might be a three-hour drive or a boat ride.
-Credit cards aren’t widely accepted either so best to always keep enough cash on hand.
+ATMs are not always available especially when you venture out of Puerto Princesa.
+Before you go to some remote place and think you can just go to the nearest ATM, make a mental note that the nearest ATM might be a three-hour drive or a boat ride away.
+Credit cards aren’t widely accepted either.
+It is best to always keep enough cash on hand.

-For the digital nomads, bring a universal adapter for your charging utilities and a powerbank might just be a lifesaver.
-Some rural towns outside Puerto Princesa don’t have access to electricity all day so if you want to make sure your gadgets are all charged up, take a portable charger with you.
+For the digital nomads, bring a universal adapter for your charging utilities.
+Powerbanks are often lifesavers during these trips.
+Some rural towns outside Puerto Princesa don’t have access to electricity all day.
+If you want to make sure your gadgets are all charged up, take a portable charger with you.

 Where to Go, What to Do